310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 Right then, see ya.
 Come back before it gets too late, alright?

-<th>(…Hmm… My li'l sis has been real cold to me lately… Is this the so-called rebellious phase?)</th>
+<th>(…Hmm… My li’l sis has been real cold to me lately… Is this the so-called rebellious phase?)</th>

-<th>(Well, she’s been talkin’ to me a lot more than the days after our mother died… and she has her own life, so I shouldn’t be meddlin' with it.)</th>
+<th>(Well, she’s been talkin’ to me a lot more than the days after our mother died… and she has her own life, so I shouldn’t be meddlin’ with it.)</th>
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/2_2.jpg %}